 You were asking us, and it’s here.
-DotNet 2021, the technology event .Net, Front, IA, Augmented Reality, and collaboration tools most important of Europe will be on June 22.
+DotNet 2021, the technology event .Net, Front, IA, Augmented Reality, and collaboration tools most important of Europe.

 The DotNet 2021 will be the fourth one organized by Plain Concepts and will again be, for the second consecutive year, 100% online and free.
 Distributed in 5 tracks and more than 20 talks, we will talk about the secrets of the most leading technologies of the moment at the hand of significant national and international speakers.

 In addition, this year will be more interactive than ever, as we will have virtual rooms, private sessions, one-to-one, virtual stands… In the DotNet 2020 edition, we managed to gather more than 2,200 attendees and spectacular talks that you can see again here.

 You can now view all the DotNet 2021 talks in our Knowledge section!
 Don’t wait any longer!

 Speakers and talks

 The full agenda is now available.
 What a Tremendous line-up of speakers we have.
 Our sincere thanks to each one of them.

 - Scott Hunter | Director of Program Management at Microsoft – Keynote

 - Maddy Leger | Program Manager for Visual Studio Mobile Dev Tools at Microsoft – “What’s new with .NET MAUI”

 - Glenn Condron | Senior Program Manager .Net & VS at Microsoft – “.NET 6 Cloud Native”